bondibox/TRUC/README.txt

 There are two rewards that Tron pays with every block produced.
 We are mostly familiar with the block production reward which is 32 TRX paid to the 27 Super Representatives who take turns producing blocks every 3 seconds.

 The second reward is 16 TRX per block shared by the top 127 SR Candidates based on their percentage of the overall vote.
 The more votes a candidate receives, the greater their share of the 16 TRX allowance.
-Our TRUC / TRX exchange is capitalized with our portion of the shared 16 TRX reward that our node earns as a SR candidate.
+Our TRUC / TRX exchange is capitalized with our shared 16 TRX reward that our node earns as a SR candidate.

-We will gladly allocate 100% of this shared 16 TRX per block allowance during our candidacy because it creates a clear division of income streams versus the 32 TRX in block production income.
+We gladly allocate 100% of this shared 16 TRX per block allowance into the exchange during our candidacy because it creates a clear division of income streams versus the 32 TRX in block production income.

 Once we become elected to Super Representative and begin to earn 32 TRX for every block produced, that additional income will go exclusively toward operational expenses and not be used to capitalize our token.
 Keeping the income streams separate will insure the financial solvency of running the node while setting a voter outreach budget that reflects the income we receive from those efforts.